 HONOLULU – Hawaiian Airlines, one of the nation’s longest-serving carriers, today celebrated its 88th anniversary at a dedication ceremony for the new Charles I. Elliott Maintenance and Cargo Facility, named in honor of the man who piloted the company’s maiden flight from Honolulu to Hilo on this day in 1929.
-The 21-acre site includes a 95,800 square-foot aircraft hangar that can accommodate up to five Boeing 717 aircraft at the same time, indoor maintenance and cargo operations, a two-level office building and 143-stall parking lot.
+The 21-acre site includes a 295,800 square-foot aircraft hangar that can accommodate up to five Boeing 717 aircraft at the same time, as well as indoor maintenance and cargo operations, a two-level office building and 143-stall parking lot.

 Hawaiian’s previous open-air maintenance hangar and cargo facilities have been in use since 1962, when what is now Honolulu’s Daniel K. Inouye International Airport (HNL) was first built.
 Following more than half a century of operations in the now outgrown and outdated facilities, the next chapter of the airline’s history began this week as employees started moving in to the new building.